 Researching space on Earth

 Space experiments can teach us a lot about infections in low gravity.
 But they are also costly, difficult, and very time consuming.
-To get around these challenges, Barrila developed a unique way to continue her research on Earth.
-She uses a special NASA technology, called a bioreactor.
-These bioreactors are small cylinder chambers that spin very fast.
-Barrila can create different amounts of fluid shear by changing how fast the bioreactors spin.
+To get around these challenges, Barrila uses a unique way to continue her research on Earth.
+She uses a special NASA technology, called a rotating wall vessel bioreactor.
+These bioreactors have small cylinder chambers that rotate very fast.
+The rotation of these chambers can keep cells in suspension under low fluid shear conditions.

-To mirror the environment of space, Barrila usually grows her cells in low-fluid shear.
+To mirror the environment of space, Barrila usually grows her cells in low fluid shear.
 This lets her learn a lot about the germs, the infection, and the effects on the infected cells.
 Barrila measures how severe an infection is, how much damage it causes, and how well the host survives.
-The bioreactors are not a perfect model of space, but they help Barrila to run experiments quickly.
+The bioreactors are not a perfect model of space, but they help Barrila and the rest of the research team predict Salmonella behavior in spaceflight.
 She gains lots of valuable information that can guide her future experiments in space.

 From infection to health